 Local Produce = Healthy Food

 Fresh produce is an essential component of a healthy diet but is not always accessible to someone on a tight budget.
 Grow-A-Row is an excellent opportunity to bridge community, build relationships, and provide our customers with fresh, local produce.
 With the start of the growing season, we’re looking for gardeners to donate some of their garden produce to the food bank.
 By choosing to Grow-A-Row for the food bank, your effort ensures that the under-served in our community have access to high-quality produce

 Produce Preparation and Distribution

 Please wash or rinse any excessive dirt from the produce.

-Our warehouse is open from 8 am-5 pm Monday-Friday and Tuesday evenings until 7 pm.
+Our warehouse is open from 8 am-5 pm Monday-Friday.
 Donations can be accepted anytime during those hours.
 There is no need to call ahead.

 Did you know Gallatin Valley Food Bank has gardens of our own?
 We always need help maintaining them.
 Whether you have garden experience or not, there are many ways for you to get involved.
 Volunteer opportunities include weeding, watering, planting, harvesting from April through October.
-To view the complete list click HERE.
+To view garden volunteer opportunities click HERE.

 The Learning Garden is the latest addition to meet GVFB’s mission and to expand educational gardening opportunities in our community.
 We have committed to developing and managing a quarter-acre space in the new Story Mill Community Park.
 In anticipation of the park’s completion in summer 2019, GVFB utilized two years of AmeriCorps VISTA to develop partnerships and pilot programming.
 The Learning Garden is an educational hub that offers opportunities to learn gardening skills, self-reliance, nutrition, land stewardship, and to gain new pathways to food security.
 Learn more HERE.